Tuesday, 31 May 2005

 Watched the DVD of "Nayak" with Uttam Kumar and Sharmila Tagore.
 Ray had made it in 1966, just a year before Uttam Kumar had himself produced "Chotti si Mulakat".

-Nayak is a stereotype of how we imagine the rich and the famous must be living their lives - it is all a façade.
+I thought that Nayak was a stereotype about how we imagine the rich and the famous must be living their lives - that it is all a façade.
 Nice smiles, cars, autograph hunters in the day.
 Nightmares, loneliness, people trying to exploit you all the time, to fall into alcoholic sleep.
 In that genre, both Uttam Kumar as Arindam Mukherjee and Sharmila as the feminist journalist with heavy glasses and sans dimples were stereotypes in the film.
-Yet it was Uttam Kumar's charm that raises the film's interest.
+Yet I thought that it was Uttam Kumar's charm that raised the film's interest.

-His nightmare with banknotes and skeleton hands holding ringing telephones may not be very imaginative but he makes every thing look effortless.
+His nightmare with banknotes and skeleton hands holding ringing telephones may not be very imaginative but Uttam Kumar made every thing look effortless.
 The cliché seemed plausible.
 Reading his biography it is easy to see why people feel that this film was autobiographical about Uttam Kumar's life.

 The Bangladeshi DVD shop owner has so many Bengali films.
 The DvD with Nayak has 11 of his films, including different films with Suchitra sen.